www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 }
 ```

-Retrieves the coresponding job post for a given Job ID.
+Retrieve the coresponding job post for a given Job ID.

 ### HTTP Request